Lesbian Solidarity During the AIDS Epidemic

 Education: Lesbians also worked to raise awareness about HIV and safer sex practices, through workshops and hotlines.
 This fought against misinformation and stigma.

 Lesbian solidarity during the AIDS epidemic was life-changing in bridging the gap left by institutions and society.
-Their compassionate and dedicated care work supported positive gay men during the epidemic and paved the way for greater understanding, acceptance, and support for people living with HIV.
+Their care work and activism changed how we offer respectful, dignified, and compassionate care today.